-Based on the summary made from the three thinkers in Table 1, here we make an attempt to synthesise their core concepts into a single system on the process of self-growth in support of spiritual awareness.
-The process begins with an effort to develop a sensory perception for mindfully recognising the situation.
+Based on the summary made from the three thinkers in the 'Table' above, here we make an attempt to synthesize their core concepts into a single system on the process of self-growth in support of spiritual awareness.
+The process begins with an effort to develop a sensory perception for mindfully recognizing the situation.
 At this first step, one needs to take a distance from the self-interests in order to have a comprehensive awareness on the realities.
-It is a way, in Suryomentaram's thought, to come out from the self-centred ego to arrive at the true self.
+It is a way, in Suryomentaram's thought, to come out from the self-centered ego to arrive at the true self.
 The second is an attempt through a creative imagination to reach self-disclosure and build a sense of connectedness to the fellow human beings as well as the other creations in the universe, as Ibn 'Arabī stresses, for identifying some possibilities and finding new meanings.
-The third is a way to build self-reflection in the light of the total oneness, in de Chardin's term, with the Omega Point.
-It takes place through a process of self-identification and differentiation for making constructive responses towards a self and social transformation.
-The more detailed process of self-growth in support of spiritual awareness can be illustrated in Figure 1.
+The third is a way to build self-reflection in light of the total oneness, in de Chardin's term, with the Omega Point.
+It takes place through a process of self-identification and differentiation for making constructive responses toward a self and social transformation.
+The more detailed process of self-growth in support of spiritual awareness can be illustrated in the 'Figure 1' below.

-Figure 1.
-The Process of Self-Growth in support of Spiritual Awareness.
+Figure 1: Process of Self-Growth